 Enhance the current picture.
-Among the many adjustments on offer are cropping and straightening tools and tools for adjusting such parameters as exposure, white balance, and brightness (\square 86).
+Among the many adjustments on offer are cropping and straightening tools and tools for adjusting such parameters as exposure, white balance, and brightness ( $\square$ 86).

-3 The [Info] Tab
+(3) The [Info] Tab

 View information on the current picture, including the camera model name, date of recording, and exposure.
+The picture's upload date and time is also displayed if uploaded from the camera to an FTP server.